From orders to prices: A stochastic description of the limit order book to forecast intraday returns: The Model

 \theLOBsafehaven\theLOB \begin{LOB}[Ask Order Submission] Traders can submit a limit ask order of quantity~$q$ at a specified price level~$k$.
 The order is represented by a creation operator $a^+_{k,q}$ that acts on the order book state \emph{from the right}\footnote{This choice will become relevant in the context of price-time priority, see Rule~\ref{rule:PriceTimePriority}.}. \end{LOB} For example, if $n$ ask orders are residing in the book, each with its associated limit price $k_i$ and size $q_i$, $i \in {1,\ldots,n}$, the order book state is given by

 \begin{LOB}[Bid Order Submission] Traders can submit a limit bid order of quantity~$q$ at a specified price level~$k$.
-The order is represented by a creation operator $b^+_{k,q}$ that acts on the order book state \emph{from the left}. \end{LOB} Analogously, for $m$ bid orders residing in the book with specified limit prices $k_j$ and sizes $q_j$ with $j \in {1,\ldots,m}$, the following string of operators describes the current state:
+The order is represented by a creation operator $b^+_{k,q}$ that acts on the order book state \emph{from the left}. \end{LOB} Analogously, for $m$ bid orders residing in the book with specified limit prices $k_j$ and sizes $q_j$ with $j \in {1,\ldots,m}$, the string of operators

+describes the current state.
 Note that, so far, the rules only describe the successive submission of orders.
 In particular, we do not yet have a rule that would allow us to reorder the queue of creation operators.
 Put differently, creation operators generally do not commute: $a^+_{k,q} a^+_{s,p} \neq a^+_{s,p} a^+_{k,q}$.
 As a result, the strings of creation operators of ask and bid type are time-ordered.

 \begin{LOB}[Ask Order Cancellation] Traders can cancel a previously submitted ask order.
 An ask order cancellation is represented by an annihilation operator $a^-_{k,q}$ which acts from the right and satisfies